LogtalkDotOrg/logtalk.org/_pages/testing.md

 export PATH="$LOGTALKHOME/scripts":"$LOGTALKHOME/integration":$PATH
 ```

-When calling the scripts, you will need to use the `.sh` extension (e.g. use `yaplgt.sh` instead of simply `yaplgt`).
+When calling the scripts, you will need to use the `.sh` extension (e.g., use `yaplgt.sh` instead of simply `yaplgt`).

 ## Testing backend Prolog compilers

-Starting with Logtalk 3.00.0-rc4 (released on 2014), a set of unit tests for testing backend Prolog compilers for conformance with official and de facto standards is also provided.
+Starting with Logtalk 3.00.0-rc4 (released in 2014), a set of unit tests for testing backend Prolog compilers for conformance with official and de facto standards is also provided.
 You can run them by typing:

 ```shell
 $ cd $LOGTALKUSER/tests/prolog